adamwulf/app-launch-guide/README.md

 - [ ] QA the app
 	- [ ] Manual regression tests.
 These are high cost but difficult to automate
 	- [ ] Automated unit tests. write these for high value and tricky code.
 	- [ ] Automated UI tests.
 I haven't done these for mobile, but have been super helpful for past web work.
 Xcode has tools for this.
+[KIF](https://github.com/kif-framework/KIF) is another great option.
-- [ ] Get beta users asap
+- [ ] Get beta users ASAP
 	- excited beta users are best, the fall off rate for beta users can be high, so always be finding and adding new testers

-Just because you're building somethign doesn't mean you can forget about building your audience.
+Just because you're building something doesn't mean you can forget about building your audience.
 Remember to stay on top of Twitter/FB/etc and stay connected to your customers.

 - [ ] [Vine](http://vine.co) - Make a vine account and post short 5s videos showing your progress as you build the app
 	- People love seeing progress, and sometimes you'll be surprised at what hits a nerve and gets re-shared